 Mentored by well-trained staff from around the globe, Aloha campers learn both interpersonal and technical skills in a welcoming and rustic environment full of sunshine and clean air.
 Our campers build lasting friendships, stretch their skills, and develop a meaningful connection to the outdoors.

 Aloha welcomes 7th-10th grade girls and gender nonbinary youth.
 10th grade graduates are invited to apply to the full-session Club Program.
 Some 10th grade graduates who are unable to participate in the full session may choose to sign up for a half session as a camper instead.
 We invite families to learn more about us and discover if our camps are a good fit for you and your child.

 Welcome to Aloha!

-I invite you to discover and explore a summer with us.
-Aloha is more than activities, trips, singing, and campfires; more than skills, growth, and laughter.
+Discover and explore a summer with us!
+Aloha is more than activities, trips, singing, and campfires – more than skills, growth, and laughter.
 It is the sense of possibility and excitement that fills each day, and the lifelong friendships we build that invite us to imagine the best version of ourselves – not just while we are at camp, but all year long.
 I’d love to connect with you to tell you more about Aloha and answer any questions you may have!

 Arts & Crafts